skrigs/lambda-apollo-server/README.md

 ... you should see a response that matches the schema you can find in handler.js

-If you have [followed the instructions for setting up deployment using serverless](https://github.com/serverless/serverless/blob/master/docs/01-guide/01-installing-serverless.md) you can deploy your lambda immediately, and test itL
+If you have [followed the instructions for setting up deployment using serverless](https://github.com/serverless/serverless/blob/master/docs/01-guide/01-installing-serverless.md) you can deploy your lambda immediately, and test it.

  - severless deploy
  - curl -v -H "Content-Type: application/json" -XPOST --data @query.json <URL that serverless tells you!>